Cameltry: Release

 The game runs on Taito's F1 system hardware and uses the same optical rotary system from in Taito's 1986 arcade game Arkanoid.
 It was ported in 1992 to the Super NES, and in 1993 to the FM Towns computer.
-The Super NES release was titled On The Ball in North America and Europe, and was compatible with the Super NES Mouse.
+The Super NES release was titled On the Ball in North America and Europe, and was compatible with the Super NES Mouse.

 Reception

 In Japan, Game Machine listed Cameltry on their May 15, 1990 issue as being the eleventh most-successful table arcade unit of the month.

 Legacy

 In 2005, Taito released an updated version for the Nintendo DS in Japan called Mawashite Koron, which made its way to North America and Europe in 2007 under the name Labyrinth.
 A version of the game is also available for the PlayStation 2, Xbox and Microsoft Windows, as part of the Taito Legends 2 collection, and for the PlayStation Portable, as part of the Taito Legends Power-Up collection with the remake version was included in the latter.
-Another updated version was released for the iPhone OS in 2009 and Zune HD in 2010.
+Another updated version was released for iOS in 2009 and Zune HD in 2010.

+In March 2020, the game has been included as part of the Antstream Arcade cloud gaming service.
+On March 26, 2026, the arcade version of the game was released as part of the Taito Milestones 4 collection for the Nintendo Switch.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in June 2026.